cheddar-me/pbbuilder/README.md

 In case, you're looking to use breakpoints for debugging purposes - it's better to use `pry`.
 Just make sure to [change pbbuilder superclass from `ProxyObject/BasicObject` to `Object`](lib/pbbuilder/pbbuilder.rb).

 ## Testing
 Running `bundle exec appraisal rake test` locally will run entire testsuit with all version of rails.
-Or run with only certain version of rails `bundle exec appraisal rails-7-0 rake test`
+To run tests only for certain rails version do the following `bundle exec appraisal rails-7-0 rake test`

-I you want to run only one test, then `m` utility should help with that.
-Example:
+To run only one tests from file - use `m` utility.
+Like this:
 `bundle exec appraisal rails-7-0 m test/pbbuilder_template_test.rb:182`

 ## Contributing